apollographql/apollo-client-nextjs/package/README.md

 # Apollo Client for Next.js

 > ❗️ This package is experimental.
-> Generally it should work well, you might run into race conditions when your component is still rendering in SSR, and already making overlapping Queries on the browser.
+> Generally it should work well, you might run into race conditions when your Client Component is still rendering in SSR, and already making overlapping queries on the browser.
 > This cannot be addressed from our side, but would need API changes in Next.js or React itself.
 > If you do not use suspense in your application, this will not be a problem to you.

 > ❗️ This package depends on Apollo Client 3.8, which is currently an alpha release.

+## Detailed technical breakdown

+You can find a detailed technical breakdown of what this package does and why it needs to do so [in the discussion around the accompanying RFC](https://github.com/apollographql/apollo-client-nextjs/pull/9).

 ## Why do you need this?

 ### React Server Components

-If you want to use Apollo Client in your Next.js app with React Server Components, you will need a way of creating a client instance that is shared between all your server components for one request, to prevent making duplicate requests.
+If you want to use Apollo Client in your Next.js app with React Server Components, you will need a way of creating a client instance that is shared between all your server components for one request to prevent making duplicate requests.

 ### React Client Components

 When using the `app` directory, all your "client components" will not only run in the browser.
-They will also be rendered on the server - in a "SSR" run that will execute after React Server Components have been rendered.
+They will also be rendered on the server - in an "SSR" run that will execute after React Server Components have been rendered.

-If you want to make the most of your application, you probably already want to make your GraphQL requests on the server, so that the page is already fully rendered when it reaches the browser.
+If you want to make the most of your application, you probably already want to make your GraphQL requests on the server so that the page is fully rendered when it reaches the browser.

-This package provides the tools necessary to execute your GraphQL queries on the server, and to use the results to hydrate your browser-side cache and components.
+This package provides the tools necessary to execute your GraphQL queries on the server and to use the results to hydrate your browser-side cache and components.

 ## Usage